GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 methods), :ref:`geometry <tbl-geometry>` specifies the geometry of the data, ``ptr`` is the address of the pointer to the named resource.
 If ``direction`` is ``GMT_OUT`` and the ``method`` is not related to a file (filename, stream, or handle), then ``ptr`` must be NULL.
+Note there are some limitations on when you may pass a file pointer as the method.
+Many grid file formats cannot be read via a stream (e.g., netCDF files) so in those situations you cannot pass a file pointer [and GMT_Register_IO would have no way of knowing this].
 After the GMT module has written the data you can use GMT_Retrieve_Data_ to assign a pointer to the memory location (variable) where the output was allocated.
 For grid (and image) resources you may request to obtain a subset via the :ref:`wesn <tbl-wesn>` array; otherwise, pass NULL